Frank Sturgis

-Frank Anthony Sturgis (December 9, 1924 – December 4, 1993), born Frank Angelo Fiorini, was one of the five Watergate burglars whose capture led to the end of the presidency of Richard Nixon.
-He served in several branches of the United States military and in the Cuban Revolution of 1958, and worked as an undercover operative for the Central Intelligence Agency, and alleged to be involved in the JFK assassination.
+Frank Anthony Sturgis (December 9, 1924 – December 4, 1993), born Frank Angelo Fiorini, was an American CIA agent who was one of the five Watergate burglars whose capture led to the end of the presidency of Richard Nixon.

+He served in several branches of the United States military and in the Cuban Revolution of 1958, worked as an undercover operative for the Central Intelligence Agency, and is alleged by conspiracy theorists to have been involved in the assassination of John F. Kennedy.

 Early life and military service

 When still a child, his family moved to Philadelphia, Pennsylvania.
 On October 5, 1942, in his senior year of high school, 17-year-old Frank Angelo Fiorini joined the United States Marine Corps and served under Colonel "Red Mike" Merritt A. Edson in the First Marine Raider Battalion in the Pacific Theater during the Second World War.

 "On April 14, 1942, William Donovan, as Coordinator of Information (forerunner of the Office of Strategic Services), activated units charged with gathering intelligence, harassing the Japanese through guerrilla actions, identifying targets for the Army Air Force to bomb, and rescuing downed Allied airmen."
-This was what led to Stilwell's Chinese forces, Wingate's Raiders, Merrill's Marauders, in the war, and Frank got trained in Guerrilla tactics and gathering intelligence which became useful in his later events.
+This was what led to Stilwell's Chinese forces, Wingate's Raiders, and Merrill's Marauders involvement in the war, and Frank got trained in guerrilla tactics and gathering intelligence, which became useful in his later events.

-Honorably discharged as a corporal in 1945, he enrolled at Virginia Polytechnic Institute but left college and joined the Norfolk Police Department on June 5, 1946.
+Honorably discharged as a corporal in 1945, he enrolled at Virginia Polytechnic Institute but left college after only one year and joined the Norfolk Police Department on June 5, 1946.
 He soon discovered a corrupt payoff system and brought it to the attention of his superiors, who told him to overlook the illegal activities.
 On October 5, 1946, he had a confrontation with his sergeant and resigned the same day.
-For the next 18 months, he managed the Havana-Madrid tavern in Norfolk that catered to foreigners, mostly Cuban merchant seamen.
+For the next 18 months, he managed the Havana-Madrid tavern in Norfolk, a bar that catered to sailors from the many foreign ships that visit the port to load and unload cargo.